GitJuski/Linux-servers/h5-GJ(In progress).md

 ![28](Screenshots/5/28.png)

-made my way to the new directory and created an index.html this time with the cat command.
+I made my way to the new directory and this time, I created an index.html file with the cat command.

 ![29](Screenshots/5/29.png)